-NOSE.
-Directly the spiced sweetness with cinamon, nutmeg, chili powder, and tabasco come through.
+Directly the spiced sweetness with cinnamon, nutmeg, Chili powder, and tabasco come through.
 Oh, that is definitely the full sherry-palate.
-In fact, a typical oloroso sherry nose appears with fresh baked sweet bread, fresh coffee, coffee powder, more cinamon, and light sweet/sauer notes.
+In fact, a typical Oloroso sherry nose appears with fresh baked sweet bread, fresh coffee, coffee powder, more cinnamon, and light sweet/sour notes.
 But there is also Pedro Ximenez sherry such as sweet cherries, dried figs, and brown sugar.
 In addition, notes of caramel, toffee and raspberry sweets.
-Note: When my bottle was opened for some months, a sulfuric smell started to come through, which put a different balance to the profile.
+Note: When my bottle was opened for some months, a sulphuric smell started to come through, which put a different balance to the profile.
 Not sure, if it really improved though.

-TASTE.
 Sherry!
-Spicy cinnamon, very dark chocolate, cacao powder, and chili powder are all there.
+Spicy cinnamon, very dark chocolate, cacao powder, and Chili powder are all there.
 With a back-tone of coffee.
-In addition, some herbal notes with cough sirup, mint, sweet licorice are coming through.
+In addition, some herbal notes with cough sirup, mint, sweet liquorice are coming through.
 After a while it becomes dry in the mouth, and more mellow spices come up, including cinamon, pepper, some (sweet) anise seed.
 No sherry boldness around here.
 In addition, the taste is slightly bitter and acidic.
 In the middle, a very light smoke appears.
 So there is some Islay character present after all (!), although it is quite well hidden behind the sherry.
-Also here, the sulfur notes alter the palate after some time, which gets a more earthy character.
+Also here, the sulphur notes alter the palate after some time, which gets a more earthy character.

-A bottle of this was purchased from Gall & Gall!
+A bottle of this was purchased from !